Find out what it takes to achieve ISO 13485:2016 certification.

 Chris did a fantastic job of simplifying and crystallizing a few key obstacles facing organizations who are positioned to transfer, as well as those looking to get certified for the first time in a quality management system for medical devices.
 He was also able to convey a few important insights on how companies can meet and move past these roadblocks, too.

-The most recent revision to ISO 13485 is the 3rd since it was initially introduced, and organizations currently certified under the old version (2003) have until March 1, 2019, to complete transition to the new version of the standard.
+The most recent revision to ISO 13485 is the 3rd since it was initially introduced, and organizations currently certified under the old version (ISO 13485 version 2003) have until March 1, 2019, to complete transition to the new version of the standard.
 ISO 13485:2016 places a greater focus on aligning ISO requirements with those of the current regulatory environment of the medical device field.
 As an example, auditors will be looking for things like an MDF file or a device master record file to be kept and updated whereas before that was not necessarily a requirement of certification.
-The newest version also places a greater emphasis on supply chain management.
+The latest version of ISO 13485 also places a greater emphasis on supply chain management.
 What does that mean exactly?
-The goal is to encourage companies to look beyond only their own shops, so to speak, and following their devices through the whole supply chain.
+The goal is to encourage companies to look beyond only their own shops, so to speak, and follow their devices through the whole supply chain.
 For instance, are your components coming from suppliers who are certified or have a quality management system in place?

 Chris offered these 3 suggestions for meeting these challenges and making sure that your business gets ahead during this transition period:

-As we enter less than one calendar year before all ISO 13485 standards must be updated to the newest revision, now is the time to start preparing if you're a medical device manufacture or medical device supplier who is, and wants to remain, ISO certified.
+As we enter less than one calendar year before all ISO 13485 standards must be updated to the newest ISO 13485 revisions, now is the time to start preparing if you're a medical device manufacturer or medical device supplier who is, and wants to remain, ISO certified.